eliasmuniz/eliasmunizdev/README.md

-- 👋 Hi, I’m @eliasmunizdev
+- 👋 Hi, I’m @eliasmunizdev.
+I work as Product Designer & FrontEnd dev at EduTech.
+- 💼 This is my personal portfolio.
-- 👀 I’m interested in FrontEnd Development
+- 👀 I’m interested in FrontEnd Development & Product Design.
-- 🌱 I’m currently learning ReactJS & ReactNative
-- 💞️ I’m looking to collaborate on OpenSource projects
 - 📫 How to reach me eliasmuniz.dev@gmail.com

 <!---